Jamaican Gungo Peas Soup

 Of course!
 It belongs to the family of plants known as legumes and can typically be found in tropical or warm areas.
 For instance, the Caribbean, Africa, and Asia.

 Gungo peas are legumes.
-They are also renowned as gunga peas and pigeon peas.
+They are also known as gunga peas and pigeon peas.
 Most likely, you can find them dried or canned in the Caribbean or perhaps Latin section of your nearby grocery store or online.

 These peas can be found in Indian supermarkets, on Amazon, or in well-stocked grocery stores in the Latin American area.